Search: 312 results

 Verse ConceptsSports

-And he sought God in the days of Zechariah, who had understanding in the visions of God: and as long as he sought the LORD, God made him to prosper.
+And he sought God in the days of Zechariah, who had understanding in the visions of God; and in the days that he sought Jehovah, God made him to prosper.

 Verse ConceptsIrreverenceFormulas For SuccessReverence, And BlessingSuccessSports